Automattic/wp-calypso/client/components/timezone/README.md

 `selectedZone` - **optional** String value to define the selected timezone.

+`includeManualOffsets` - **optional** Boolean value to include/exclude the manual offsets from the list of timezones, the default value is `true`

 `onSelect` - **optional** Called when user selects a timezone from the select.
 An object parameter is passed to the function which has two
 properties: `label` usually used to show the selected timezone to the user and